by Rick K. for webBikeWorld.com

-Fill the jar with brake fluid; while holding the jar reach up and squeeze the brake lever (which happens to be on the opposite side of the front brake bleeding screw on my K75).
+Fill the jar with brake fluid, then while holding the jar reach up and squeeze the brake lever (which happens to be on the opposite side of the front brake bleeding screw on my K75).

 Somehow, I just can't see the point of the "speed bleeder brake bleeding valves" sold under various names.

-There had to be a better way.
-I heard email posters refer to a "Mity Vac" brake bleeding tool.
+I read about the "Mity Vac" brake bleeding tool.
 But a friend of mine gave me some good advice about spending the extra few bucks and buying a "professional" system -- the Actron pump and brake bleeding kit.